course-details-portlet

 Learning outcome

-Statistics and research planning: The students will have comprehensive knowledge and skills in relevant theory, methods, current problems and fields of applications within the chosen topics.
+Experimental design and data analysis: The students will have comprehensive knowledge and skills in relevant theory, methods, current problems and fields of applications within the chosen topics.
 The student has knowledge of the basic statistical models and methods used in science and technology.
 The student can interpret results of hypothesis testing, regression analysis, experimental design, analysis of variance and nonparametric methods.
 The student can use software for statistical calculations and analyzes.

 Descriptive sensory methods: The students will have comprehensive knowledge and skills in descriptive sensory research (K1, K2) and be able to obtain and use literature and research on sensory science (F2, F4).
 The students can interpret, discuss, present, and evaluate their work orally and in writing (F5) and be able to follow guidelines for writing the home exam (G2).